-- 26.1.1 There shall not be any practice on the pitch at any time on any day of the match. - 26.1.2 There shall not be any practice on the rest of the square at any time, except with the approval of the umpires and, if approved, such practice must be restricted to any netted practice area on the square set aside for that purpose.
+- 26.1.1 There shall not be any practice on the pitch at any time on any day of the match. - 26.1.2 There shall not be any practice on the rest of the square at any time on any day of the match, except with the approval of the umpires and, if approved, such practice must be restricted to any netted practice area on the square set aside for that purpose.